SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Problem solving/Particle Swarm optimization.md

 Is a [[Swarm Intelligence]] algorithm for solution optimization.
-The idea is to build a swarm of particles that influence each other in the solution search: each particle moves toward the best solution found sofar (exploitation) but also search for a better one (exploration).
+The idea is to build a swarm of particles that influence each other in the solution search: each particle moves toward the best solution found so far (exploitation) but also search for a better one (exploration).
 An important concept in this algorithm is the "proximity" concept: individuals are effected by actions of other individual in the same group.
-Each particle belongs in more than one group so that informations spread.
-The groups are decided a priori and are not releted to physical proximity.
+Each particle belongs in more than one group so that information spread.
+The groups are decided a priori and are not related to physical proximity.

 ### Pseudocode